fodorbalint/locationconnection/README.md

 1.6 - 25 June 2020

 Improvements:
-- When rearranging picture on the registration/profile edit page, a shadow will mark where the picture will be dropped.
+- When rearranging pictures on the registration/profile edit page, a shadow will mark where the picture will be dropped.
 - When receiving notification of a new match/unmatch/rematch, the relation status will be updated in the list that is already loaded in tile view or profile view, even if you are seeing another profile.

 Bug fixes: